IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 Create a toolkit information file
 ---------------------------------

-SPL projects are also called toolkits (similar to package or module).
+SPL projects are also called toolkits.
 Each toolkit folder must include a file called `info.xml` in the **top level** of the project,  this file describes the toolkit and any other toolkits it depends on.

 Create a file within the folder called `info.xml`.
     - To create a the info.xml file, right-click your project folder, and select **New File**, and enter `info.xml` as the file name.